Hara-Kiri: Death of a Samurai: Plot

 In 1635, Hanshiro Tsugumo's clan has lost its status and he requests permission to perform seppuku in the courtyard of the castle of Lord Ii.
 Senior retainer Kageyu Saitō tells Hanshiro the tale of Squire Motome Chijiiwa, another samurai from the same clan who had visited with the same request the previous year in 1634.
 Suspecting that he was bluffing in order to obtain money, Ii's retainers scheduled the ritual immediately with Hikokurō Omodaka acting as second.
 Motome begged for one more day and 3 ryō to treat his sick wife and child.
 His second, Omodaka sneered at him, asking if that was all he needed and calls him "pathetic."
-Hurt by the cruel comment to his manhood, Motome Chijiiwa agreed to perform seppuku immediately, but ineffectively as he was masde ot use his own bamboo sword, breaking it inside his stomach.
+Hurt by the cruel comment to his manhood, Motome Chijiiwa agreed to perform seppuku immediately, but ineffectively as he was made to use his own bamboo sword, breaking it inside his stomach.
 When Motome Chijiiwa painfully asked for Omodaka to procced with chopping off his head for the Daki-kubi.
 Omodaka insisted that he should first cut himself more and each further painful request was sadistically denied by Omodaka who insisted he cut himself deeper first, knowing full well it was impossible to do with a broken bamboo sword.
 Unable to bear the scene, Saitō eventually rushed forward, pushed Omodaka out of the way, drew his katana and chopped off Motome Chijiiwa's head to end the suffering.